Celebrity Ex on the Beach series 2

-The second Celebrity series of Ex on the Beach began airing on 15 February 2022.
-It is the twelfth series of the show overall.
+The second series of Celebrity Ex on the Beach began airing on 15 February 2022.
 The series was confirmed in September 2021 when it was announced that filming had begun and would feature another full cast of celebrities rather than civilians.
 This series was filmed in Gran Canaria.

 Cast

 The list of celebrity cast members was released on 25 January 2022.
-They include five men; RuPaul's Drag Race UK queen A'Whora, The Only Way Is Essex cast member James "Lockie" Lock, star of Too Hot To Handle Kori Sampson, Love Island UK islander Mike Boateng, and Geordie Shores Nathan Henry, as well as four women; stars of Love Island UK Kaz Crossley and Megan Barton-Hanson, Married at First Sight Australia cast member KC Osborne, and Paradise hotel Norway islander Sofie Karlstad.
+They include five men; RuPaul's Drag Race UK contestant A'Whora, The Only Way Is Essex cast member James "Lockie" Lock, star of Too Hot To Handle Kori Sampson, Love Island UK contestant Mike Boateng, and Geordie Shores Nathan Henry, as well as four women; stars of Love Island UK Kaz Crossley and Megan Barton-Hanson, Married at First Sight Australia cast member KC Osborne, and Paradise Hotel Norway islander Sofie Karlstad.